securitytxt/security-txt/README.md

 Donate: True
 ```

-**Disallow:** If you do not want security researchers to test your plaform, you can do the following:
+**Disallow:** If you do not want security researchers to test your platform, you can do the following:

 ```
 Disallow: *